 See 6.53 Provision of inherently unsafe operations [SKL] for the avoidance of such inherently unsafe operations.
 For safer interactions with C code, Python provides the cffi module.

 6.33.2 Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.33.5.